Methadone for pain

 • Always take your methadone exactly as your doctor has told you.
 Do not change the dose yourself.

-• The pharmacy label on your medicine will tell you how much methadone to take, how often to take it and any special instructions.
+• The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

 • You can take methadone with or without food.

 • Liquid: Measure the liquid carefully with an oral syringe or measuring spoon.
 You can get these from your pharmacy.
-Do not use a kitchen spoon as it will not give you the right amount.
+Do not use a kitchen spoon as it won't give you the right amount.
 Methadone liquid comes in different strengths.
 Always read the label carefully.
 The pharmacy label on your medicine will tell you how much methadone to take, how often to take it and any special instructions.

 Like all medicines, methadone can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.